fagiolini/fagiolini.github.io/_posts/2020-11-16-sweet-sour-chickpeas.md

 6. prepare the sweet and sour sauce: in a glass mix the soy sauce, the lemon juice, the agave syrup/cane sugar, and the cornstarch.

-7. when the vegetables are soft (10 minutes more or less), add the tofu or the cooked chickpeas. we used decorticated chickpeas that are faster to cook but normal chickpeas will work fine too. you can find suggestions for cooking pulses [here](https://fagiolini.github.io/pulses-guide/), or you can use canned chickpeas, after rinsing.
+7. when the vegetables are soft (10 minutes more or less), add the tofu or the cooked chickpeas.

 8. after a couple of minutes, turn off the flame and add the sweet and sour sauce. it’s important to add it with no flame otherwise it will evaporate soon and the dish will be too dry.